Fitness in Turin

 In winter, you can of course, leave the city and hit the mountain resorts for winter sports including skiing and snowboarding.
 There is even a ‘Settimana Bianca’ (white week) in February when Italian families traditionally head to the pistes.
 The via Lattea (Milky Way) is the most popular snow sports destination comprising Sestriere, Pragelato, Sauze D’Oulx, Claviere, Cesana Torinese and Bardonecchia.
 In summer months, you can also enjoy climbing, mountaineering, parachuting, mountain biking and hiking.

 Turin has hosted several major sporting events as well.
 The Winter Olympic Games of 2006 put Turin on the map as a bona fide tourist destination and marked the beginning of a new era for the city.
 Post Olympics the venues are used to host regular sporting events setting the pace for international sporting competitions that Turin continues to attract.
 The World Chess Championships were held in 2006, just after the Olympics and the World Figure Skating Championships in 2010.
 Skating galas are also a regular feature at Palavela and for winter fun there is usually an outdoor ice rink set up for the public, in the lead up to Christmas, in one of the city’s central piazzas.
 Palavela was also host to the Davis Cup, the premier international event in men’s tennis, in January-February, 2013.

-Italy also met Australia in Turin’s Stadio Olimpico for their November rugby Test Tour, 2013.
-Stadio Olimpico also includes has its own museum dedicated to sport.
+Italy also met Australia in Turin’s Stadio Olimpico for their November rugby Test Tour in 2013.
+Stadio Olimpico includes its own museum dedicated to sport.
 Museo dello Sport exhibition space is dedicated to football, Turin sports, athletes and cycling and also offers tours.
-Turin hosted the UEFA Europa League Cup final on May 14, 2014 at Juventus Stadium and has been nominated as the European Capital of Sport in 2015.
+Turin hosted the UEFA Europa League Cup final on May 14, 2014 at Juventus Stadium and was the European Capital of Sport in 2015.
 So, as you can see, active types will have lots of sporting and other fitness activities to choose from in Turin and the rest of the Piedmont region!